mgarcia01752/BareMetalRouterOS/doc/scripts/build-bmros.md

 This option will:

 - Remove `poky/build-bmros/tmp`.
-- Remove `poky/meta-bare-metal-router`.
+- Remove `poky/layers/meta-bare-metal-router`.
-- Copy the Yocto meta layers to `poky/meta-bare-metal-router`.
+- Copy the BMROS Yocto layer to `poky/layers/meta-bare-metal-router`.

 ***Caution***: This option will: